Bank of America is one of the largest banks in the United States.

-Given the sheer size of Bank of America, it’s no surprise that its Core Checking Account is a commonly considered option for people who need to open a checking account.
+Given the sheer size of Bank of America, it’s no surprise that its Advantage Plus Banking Account is a commonly considered option for people who need to open a checking account.
 It's one of the basic checking accounts that many people would find readily available.

 Overview: Bank of America Checking vs. Online Banks